|

 more recently Afghanistan once conflict has ended.

-Were a soft touch
+We're a soft touch

 The UK gives asylum seekers less financial support